WojciechMatuszewski/programming-notes/web/react/react-18.md

 ### React Client Components

 These components are **prerendered on the server and hydrated on the client**.
-This means that **when using RSCs you pay the cost of shipping JS to the client**.
+This means that **when using RCCs you pay the cost of shipping JS to the client**.
 These are your "standard" Next.js components from the `page` directory.

 ### The bottom line